top of page

 Birding brings in income needed to protect birds.

 There is no doubt that in some countries the only thing saving vast tracts of forest is bird-related tourism.
-In this situation, the solution may be to only allow licenced and trained tour guides and operators to use high-impact techniques, such as call playback, to lure particular species in particular locations.
+In this situation, the solution may be to only allow licensed and trained tour guides and operators to use high-impact techniques, such as call playback and feeding, to lure particular species in particular locations.

-In this way, bird-related tourism is not impacted (in fact, licenced tour operators would get more business) and any negative impacts on bird populations can be monitored in a controlled way.
+In this way, bird-related tourism is not impacted (in fact, licensed tour operators would get more business) and any negative impacts on bird populations can be monitored in a controlled way.

 In Western Australia, under section 153 of the Biodiversity Conservation Act 2016 it is an offence to disturb fauna without a lawful authority to do so.
 If a photographer determines that their activities are likely to take or disturb fauna, they can contact the Department of Biodiveristy, Conservation and Attractions (DBCA) Wildlife Licensing Section to apply for an appropriate licence.